-Risk assessments include fall risk, skin breakdown risk, pain assessment, and depression screening.
+Risk assessments include fall risk, skin breakdown risk, pain assessment, depression screening, and risk for acute care hospitalization and emergency department use.
 Each of these tools provides vital information regarding the patient’s status and care needs.
 When reviewing an episode of care, it is important to take into consideration a patient’s risk assessment scores.
 This helps you to identify whether the most comprehensive plan of care has been established for the patient.

 The fall risk assessment may not only provide clues as to the need for therapy.
 In addition, it may provide clues as to the need for SN evaluation and teaching regarding a complex medication regimen.
 Similarly, the pain assessment, combined with diagnostic history, may indicate the need for therapy or palliative care services.
 In each circumstance, the plan of care should include interventions to address the patient’s areas of risk.
 Risk assessments should be completed with each new episode of care, including SOC, ROC, and recertification time points.

 When discussing goals of care, one of the most important aspects to consider is the patient’s goals.
 Teach staff to use techniques such as “lead in language” to identify a specific, meaningful, and measurable patient goal.
 Some examples of “lead in language” include “Tell me about what it’s like living with…” or “How has heart failure affected your life?”

 Next, educate staff to further utilize tools such as motivational interviewing, pros and cons, and reflection/summarization to help the patient work towards that goal.
 Ensure the patient goal is documented in the medical record and shared with the entire care team.